Figshare Profile: https://figshare.com/authors/Vivien_Rolfe/5039696

 - Mahida YR and Rolfe VE.
 (2004).
 Host-bacterial interactions in inflammatory bowel disease.
 Clinical Science 107(4), pp. 331-341.

 Next comes my “poo” phase, researching intestinal physiology in dogs and cats.
-Most of the research was not publishable to protect the intellectual property (although some data is available in the patents).
+Most of the research on the biological effects of functional foods and phytochemical was not publishable to protect the intellectual property (although some data is available in patent form).
 This bunch reflects some of the pure research linking gut transit, absorption and faecal consistency.
 All vital stuff for any dog owner.

 - Zentek J, Hall EJ, German A, Haverson K, Bailey M, Rolfe V, Butterwick R, Day MJ.
 (2002).
 Morphology and immunopathology of the small and large intestine in dogs with nonspecific dietary sensitivity.
 Journal of Nutrition; 132(6 Suppl 2), 1652S-4S.